racovita/racovita.github.io/en/privacy.md

 ref: privacy
 ---

-Currently we do not collect or store personal information.
+We do not share personal information.